 Recognition from President Clinton

 Her great work did not go unnoticed.
 In 1994, she got a call from the White House; President Bill Clinton wanted her to serve as chair of the Nuclear Regulatory Commission.
-She accepted, even though it meant giving up her tenured position at Rutgers and spending the work week away from her husband, physicist Morris Washington, and their son, Alan, who was just starting high school.
+She accepted, even though it meant giving up her tenured position at Rutgers and spending the workweek away from her husband, physicist Morris Washington, and their son, Alan, who was just starting high school.
 As head of the NRC, Shirley developed and implemented regulation for assessing risk at the country’s nuclear power plants.
-Her approach took advantage of sophisticated computer modeling—much of it pioneered at MIT—to make probability-based judgments about the likelihood of various problems.
+Her approach took advantage of sophisticated computer modelling—much of it pioneered at MIT—to make probability-based judgments about the likelihood of various problems.
 For instance, if a power plant operator wanted to make physical changes to the plant or operate it differently, regulators could more accurately predict the relative risks of those changes.
 Victor McCree, who joined Jackson’s staff at the commission in 1996 and is currently its executive director for operations, says the new approach was “probably the most significant philosophical and practical change in the history of the NRC.”

 Shirley also led international efforts to promote nuclear safety, working in places including post-apartheid South Africa and the countries of the former Soviet Union.
 “My first year as chairman, I went to Chernobyl and that focuses the attention.”
 Nearly a decade after the 1986 accident, the site still had high radiation levels emanating from the destroyed reactor and radioactive contamination in a broad area around the plant.
 She and her team “helped the Ukrainians figure out what to do and how to seal this thing up,” helping to train regulators and inspectors in the region.
 She also oversaw the creation of the International Nuclear Regulators Association, which supports nuclear regulation around the world.